sustainablelab/pythonscript-windows-64/README.md

 Ideally, I'd just give them a Windows or macOS executable.
 Unfortunately, project export does not yet work on Windows and macOS for projects that use the pythonscript addon.
+Collaborators run my project by cloning my project, downloading Godot, then making an alias to execute Godot on my project's project.godot file.
+That much is reasonable.
+But asking people to also setup pythonscript and do the pip install steps is a bit much.

-So, instead of walking folks through downloading pythonscript via the Godot AssetLib:
+So, instead of walking folks through downloading pythonscript via the Godot AssetLib and doing the pip install steps, I came up with this workaround:

 - I make this repo a git submodule in my Godot project
 - I tell my collaborators: